Not long ago a reader commented on the How To Series — thank you very much, by the way — but we, unfortunately, didn’t answer his question.

 The assumption here is that the plumbing is in good shape and will not need to be replaced or retrofitted.
 This includes the shower pan, which will not need replacement.

-If there is plumbing work to be done or a new shower pan should be installed, you may be more comfortable hiring a Staten Island plumber or plumbing contractor, but it is doable by experienced DIYers.
+If there is shower plumbing installation or repair work to be done or a new shower pan should be installed, you may be more comfortable hiring a Staten Island plumber or plumbing contractor, but it is doable by experienced DIYers.
 Just take your time.
 Don’t rush.

 - Turn off the main water supply.
 You’d be surprised how many DIYers forget this simple step.